twisted/twisted/docs/projects/core/howto/ssl.rst

 :LastChangedRevision: $LastChangedRevision$
 :LastChangedBy: $LastChangedBy$

-Using SSL in Twisted
+Using TLS in Twisted
 ====================

 Overview
 --------

-This document describes how to use SSL in Twisted servers and clients.
-It assumes that you know what SSL is, what some of the major reasons to use it are, and how to generate your own SSL certificates, in particular self-signed certificates.
+This document describes how to secure your communications using TLS (Transport Layer Security) - also known as SSL (Secure Sockets Layer) - in Twisted servers and clients.
+It assumes that you know what TLS is, what some of the major reasons to use it are, and how to generate your own SSL certificates, in particular self-signed certificates.
 It also assumes that you are comfortable with creating TCP servers and clients as described in the :doc:`server howto <servers>` and :doc:`client howto <clients>` .
 After reading this document you should be able to create servers and clients that can use SSL to encrypt their connections, switch from using an unencrypted channel to an